SheZow

 SheZow is an animated superhero comedy television series created by Obie Scott Wade.
 Inspired by Shazam!, the series features the adventures of a boy who inadvertently inherits the role of a superheroine, which imposes an explicitly feminine theme to his costumed appearance and equipment.
 It began airing on Network Ten in Australia on 15 December 2012.
-The series is aimed at children from 6 to 11 years old.
+The series is aimed at children aged 6-11.
 Produced by Moody Street Kids and Kickstart Productions, it is distributed by DHX Media, and funded in part by Film Victoria.
 It was designed by Australian artist Kyla May.

 As of December 2013, 52 eleven-minute episodes have been made, which are broadcast in pairs to make one season of 26 half-hour episodes.
 In a 2013 interview, Wade expressed interest in making a second season.

 In a 2016 interview, Wade mentioned that he went on to start production of season 2 of SheZow at Hub Network with a bigger budget than the first season.
 However, after Hub Network went under a major rebranding to Discovery Family, Wade was informed that SheZow season 2's production came to a halt.
 However, Wade had mentioned that there would be a comic series of SheZow released under his own company, Obieco Entertainment.
 He released the debut Issue of the SheZow comic series sometime in 2015.
 Wade had also mentioned that the second issue would release the next year after Issue #1 on Christmas.
-As of February 2024, Issue #2 was never published.
+As of April 2026, Issue #2 was never published.

 Synopsis

 The series' protagonist, a 12-year-old boy named Guy Hamdon, discovers the superheroine SheZow's ring of power inherited from his late Aunt Agnes; then subsequently puts it on as a mocking lark, and finds himself transformed into a female costumed crime-fighter by uttering the phrase "You Go Girl!"

-As it is now on his finger, and thus also cannot be removed as a result, Guy uses the power ring to become SheZow; but while it does grant him superpowers, it was only meant to be worn by a girl, so Guy must wear a female superhero costume and pretend that he is a girl while fighting crime.
+As it is now on his finger and cannot be removed, Guy uses the power ring to become SheZow; but while it does grant him superpowers, it was only meant to be worn by a girl, so Guy must wear a female superhero costume and pretend that he is a girl while fighting crime.
 His twin sister, Kelly, assists him primarily at the secret "She-Lair" through remote connection, and Guy's goofy best friend, Maz Kepler, tries to help in his ineffectual way.